canndyy/your_kitchen_ai/README.md

 # RECIPE RACCOON

-Recipe Raccoon is an Computer Vision and NLP AI product built with Python that identify images of food ingredients and suggest customised recipes.
+Recipe Raccoon is a Computer Vision and NLP AI product built with Python that identify images of food ingredients and suggest customised recipes.

 The product is a deep learning model that consists of: